 \section{Conclusions}

 \squeezeup In conclusion, we present a detailed structural study of Fe under shock compression from 25 to 275 GPa.
-Liquid scattering data were analyzed to obtain the scattering factors, the radial distribution function and density on the shock Hugoniot.
-The upper bound shock pressure for complete melt was found to be 258(8) GPa.
-A forward diffraction model is used to perform texture analysis of the ambient bcc $\alpha-$phase and high-pressure hcp $\epsilon-$phase.
-Some commonly observed orientation relationships between bcc and hcp phases are tested for consistency with our diffraction data.
-We are able to rule out the Rong-Dunlop OR.
+We analyzed liquid scattering data to obtain the scattering factors, the radial distribution function, and the density on the shock Hugoniot.
+We found the upper bound shock pressure for complete melt to be 258(8) GPa.
+We utilized a forward diffraction model for texture analysis of the ambient bcc $\alpha-$phase and high-pressure hcp $\epsilon-$phase.
+We tested some commonly observed orientation relationships between the bcc and hcp phases for consistency with our diffraction data.
+We can rule out the Rong-Dunlop OR.
 However, our data can not distinguish between Burger's, MBT, and Potter's orientation relationship.
 Our XRD data, along with previous melt onset determination using sound speed measurements \cite{nguyen2004}, suggest an hcp-liquid coexistence along the Hugoniot (225(3)-258(8) GPa).
-Our data is consistent with an internal energy change due to melting of 542(83) J/g at 258(8) GPa, which is approximately half of recent theoretical studies, and a value that suggests that the energy contribution to the geodynamo budget due to freezing of Fe at the inner core boundary is smaller than previously thought.
+Our data is consistent with a maximum internal energy change due to melting of 623 J/g at 258(8) GPa, which is approximately half of recent theoretical studies and a value that suggests that the energy contribution to the geodynamo budget due to freezing of Fe at the inner core boundary is smaller than previously thought.
 The small latent heat also suggests a larger decrease in the melting temperature in the presence of impurities than previously estimated. \changen{We note recent measurements by Zhang et al. \cite{zhang2023} indicate no first-order phase transition in iron on the Hugoniot up to 230.8(1) GPa.
 The new data suggests that our calculated latent heat is likely an upper bound.}